(Pocket-lint) - You probably already made up your mind about TikTok.

 - Inbox: Shows you all the activity on your videos.
 (Tap the Envelope to access DMs).

-- Me: Your profile that you and other users can see.
+- Profile: Your profile that you and other users can see.
 You can make parts of it private.

 Watching TikTok videos

-On the bottom of the video, you'll find the user’s name, caption, any hashtags, and the name of the song that’s playing.
-Top any of these links to see related videos.
+On the bottom of the video, you'll find the user’s name, caption, hashtags, and the name of the song that’s playing.
+Top these to see related videos.

 Note: It’s possible to watch TikTok videos without creating an account.
-But you need an account to engage with other users and to post videos, obviously.
+But you need an account to engage with other users and to post videos.

 Creating TikTok videos